A national network of faith-based providers advocating for and supporting individuals with intellectual and developmental disabilities.

 A mutually supporting partnership: Our members have established partnerships with one another to link resources and skills in order to better serve our communities and constituents.

 Reinvested in mission: Our members invest surplus revenue in service.
-We are not driven by profit but by mission to meet the health, spiritual, intellectual and emotional needs of those we support.
+We are by mission to meet the health, spiritual, intellectual and emotional needs of those we support.

 - Aptiv (Associate Member)